How Many High Courts in India ?

 The High Court is the highest judicial body in a state.
-According to Article 214, each State of India shall have a High Court.
+Article 214 states each State of India shall have a High Court.
 However, Article 231 also specifies that there can be a joint High Court for two or more states.
-It is the final interpreter of the constitution.
-At present, there are 25 High Courts in India, three having charge over more than one State.
-Amongst the Union Territories Delhi has a High Court of its own.
+It is the final interpreter of the Constitution.
+There are 25 High Courts in India, three having charge over more than one State.
+Amongst the Union Territories, Delhi has a High Court of its own.
 Each High Court shall consist of a Chief Justice and other such judges appointed by the President of India.

-As per the Indian Constitution, Articles 214-231 deals with the prerequisites of High Courts in India.
-It caters for separate high courts for different states, but according to 7th constitutional amendment act, the corresponding high court can be the court for more than one State.
-Today, we have 21 high courts in the country, which includes three common high courts.
+As per the Indian Constitution, Articles 214-231 deal with the prerequisites of High Courts in India.
+It caters for separate high courts for different states, but according to the 7th Constitutional Amendment Act, the corresponding high court can be the court for more than one State.
+Today, we have 21 high courts in the country, which includes three ordinary high courts.

-- Each high court consists of a Chief Justice and several judges, whose number is defined by the President from time to time.
+- – Each high court consists of a Chief Justice and several judges, whose number is defined by the President occasionally.

-- As per Article 217, Chief Justice and the President appoints other judges after consulting the Chief Justice of India and the Governor of the State.
+- – As per Article 217, the Chief Justice and the President appoint other judges after consulting the Chief Justice of India and the Governor of the State.

 Below is the list of the High courts in India